 It was during peace talks with Haven that Honor Harrington was suddenly recalled to Manticore, after receiving word of a devastating assault on the system by a then-unknown force.
 The Yawata Strike (or, as it became known to Graysons, the Blackbird Strike) was a co-ordinated attack on key naval yards in the Manticore and Grayson systems, carried out by the Mesan Alignment (though this was unknown at the time).
 The 26th of February 1922 PD saw over 12 million humans and 9,000 treecats perish, and this included civilians on both Manticore and Sphinx, killed when debris crashed into the planets.
 The scale of the attack, and its savage disregard for life, prompted surprising reactions from elsewhere.

 Firstly, Havenite President Pritchart personally visited Manticoran space, after receiving news that implicated the Mesans in long-term, damaging interference in Havenite and Manticoran affairs (including restarting the war).
-She presented what she knew to Queen Elizabeth III and not agreed to a formal peace treaty, but offered a military alliance against the Solarian League.
+She presented what she knew to Queen Elizabeth III and not only agreed to a formal peace treaty, but offered a military alliance against the Solarian League.
 The Star Empire had been left with its ship-building and missile-building facilities in ruin, and despite their clear technological advantage over the League, they lacked the League’s huge resources.
 For Haven to turn itself into a target by allying with Manticore… it was a seismic shot to the previous political order.
 Nor was it entirely altruistic – Pritchart explained that the Alignment would use the League to destroy the Star Empire, and then move on to Haven.

 The second outcome of the Yawata Strike was for the League to decide to put Manticore in its place.
 Many League politicians and naval officers continued to believe that Manticoran superiority was vastly overstated, and a huge fleet, under the remit of ‘Operation Raging Justice’ was formed to demand Manticore surrender.
 The force, named Eleventh Fleet and comprising of 427 superdreadnoughts, along with scores of lighter units, had been intended as a surprise to Manticore, but intelligence provided by the Beowulf system (nominally a League member but with close ties to Manticore) meant, thanks to the Wormhole Junction, that the Star Empire had plenty of warning.
 Thanks to the vast difference in tracking technology, the warning of the attack, reinforcements from Grayson and the unexpected assistance of Haven, the force waiting for Eleventh Fleet not only enjoyed near-parity of numbers, but consisted of the pod-laying superdreadnoughts (SDPs) and hundreds of missile pods, packed with the superior multi-drive missiles, electronic warfare systems and fire control systems well beyond the League’s abilities.